 To put it mildly, I've been frustrated recently.
 I try to tamp it down, and you can imagine how well that works.

 I complained to Hubby.
 Well, to put it rightly, I've BEEN complaining to Hubby.
-He knows that I've been plotting to get out.
+He knows that I've been in need of a change.
 I've talked to my friend.
-And I've cudgeled my brain trying to think of a way to rid myself of a toxic atmosphere, where, seriously, I shake when I walk into the office.
+And I've cudgeled my brain trying to think of a way to make that change without too much disruption in our lives as they are right now.

 That's gotta mean something, right?